toms-dev/TypeScriptAbstractClass/README.md

 **The annotation is optional**.
 Its purpose is to improve performances : the library will check at startup that the class is correctly extending its parent.
 If the annotation is not set, this check will be performed once when creating the first instance of the class.

 ## Configuration
 To do.
 Sorry.
-Still, you may take a look in `Class.Config`.
+Still, you may take a look in `AbstractClassAPI.Config`.

 ## Examples